learn-co-curriculum/dsc-inheritance-lab/README.md

 * `name`, which is a string set at instantation time
 * `size`, which can be `'small'`, `'medium'`, `'large'`, or `'enormous'`.
-* `weight`, which is an integer set at integer set at instantiation time.
+* `weight`, which is an integer set at instantiation time.
 * `species`, a string that tells us the species of the animal
 * `food_type`, which can be `'herbivore'`, `'carnivore'`, or `'omnivore'`
 * `nocturnal`, a boolean value that is `True` if the animal sleeps during the day, otherwise `False`